[Infographic] BOI Company Thailand

-- 91 days in aggregate during the year of assessment under consideration;
+- 91 days in the aggregate during the year of assessment under consideration;

-- 915 days in aggregate during the above five preceding years of assessment.
+- 915 days in the aggregate during the above five preceding years of assessment.

 However, the person will cease to be tax resident on the day of departure if he/she is outside the Republic for 330 consecutive days thereafter.

 To reiterate natural person who is not ordinarily resident in South Africa only becomes a South African resident for tax purposes as from the first day of the sixth year of assessment if he/she is physically present in South Africa (utilizing the test above).

 When you lose your South African tax residency, for instance, you go work abroad and your circumstances dictate that you become non-resident, there is a deemed disposal of certain of your assets for capital gains tax purposes and this may cause some cash flow problems.